 Sigbins are mystical creatures that could take the form of giant dogs.
 In some places, the Sigbins are said to be familiars of witches and demons.
 In Trese, the sigbins are loyal assistants to Alexandra, recognizing her as their master.
 These creatures closely resemble the inugami in Japanese folklore.

 Filipino folklore tells of vampiric babies that cry like infants to lure unsuspecting people.
 Babies are harmless; after all, they can’t hurt you, right?
 But when picking up what appears to be an abandoned infant, the tiyanak will transform and attack!
-Some legends say that these creatures result from babies dying before being baptized, stillborn babies, or abortion victims.
+Some legends say that these creatures result from babies dying before being baptized, stillborn babies, or abortion sufferers.

 In Trese, the tiyanak was an abandoned baby looking for its mother.
 The appearance of the, according to folklore, is a baby, nothing else.
 That is mainly because it is said that the only ones who saw the tiyanaks true form were already devoured by the tiyanak.
-The series depicted the tiyanak as a spiderlike creature that can crawl up walls and pounce on unsuspecting victims.
+The series depicted the tiyanak as a spiderlike creature that can crawl up walls and pounce on unsuspecting sufferers.

-Aswang is the general term for flesh-eating monsters or demons.
+Aswang is the general term for people eating monsters or demons.
 The aswang are said to be ancient clans that pass on their demonic powers from generation to generation.
 Some aswang are infectious, while some inherit these supernatural powers.
 In Trese, we see a lot of variations of aswang, from the ghoul-like to the Mananangal.

 Diwata are nature spirits that are usually known to be the caretakers of nature.
-Faes if likened to western cultures and Major Kami in Japanese folklore.
+Faes if likened to western ures and Major Kami in Japanese folklore.
 Like the Kami, there are different diwata for forests, rivers, mountains, hills, and anything else found in nature.
 We don’t see a lot of the diwata in Trese except for a short glimpse in the council meeting.